 Lots of Solitude

 There won’t be many people around, so you can definitely get some hiking solitude.
-One reader asked about backpacking Canyon Creek Lakes in the Trinity Alps — I think you might get lucky and have an entire lake to yourself, especially if you go midweek.
+One reader recently asked about backpacking Canyon Creek Lakes in the Trinity Alps — I think you might get lucky and have an entire lake to yourself, especially if you go midweek.

-Another reader asked about hiking Lassen Volcanic National Park trails.
+Another reader inquired about hiking Lassen Volcanic National Park trails.
 There’ll be some other hikers, but again, you’ll have plenty of elbow room, especially if you do the longer and more challenging hikes.

 Fall Colors on Deciduous Trees and Shrubs